mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 { _id: 2, dataAverage: 6 }
 ```

 An *output* document for every *input* document, with the average of that document's *data* field.
-For this lesson, we're going to explore this *data set*.
+For this lesson, we're going to explore this below *data set*.

 | ave_high_temp | ave_low_temp | ice-cream_cpi | ice-cream_sales_in_millions | month    |
 |---------------|--------------|---------------|-----------------------------|----------|